jvcreyes/OOOrangeProject/README.md

 	Axie Infinity Shard[AXS] - It is an ERC-20 token built on the Ethereum Blockchain.
-It is also a reward that you earn by playing Axie Infinity.
-It is collected, sold, bought and used to breed digital pets called 'Axies'.
+It is also a reward that can be earned by playing Axie Infinity and it is used to breed digital pets called ‘Axies’.